LCalso/HW_15_Tableau/README.md

 # Tableau Assignment - Citi Bike Analytics
-**Note: My answers/analysis to questions are answered after the questions below for this assignment.**
+**Note: My answers/analysis are after the questions below for this assignment.**

 ## Background